beawolf - Fotolia

 An access control list maintains and organizes users' rights to OS objects, such as a file.
 But to set ACL folder permissions can be a mind-numbing task, especially when admins must edit multiple folders on a share, or find all the ACL folders that have users and replace those users with groups.
 This is a common management task Windows admins perform on file shares.

-To script away this tedium with PowerShell, Microsoft's native automation and configuration management tool, first retrieve existing ACL permissions for the desktop folder with the command below.
+To script away this tedium with PowerShell, Microsoft's native automation and configuration management tool, retrieve existing ACL permissions for the desktop folder with the command below.

 This command should return an output that looks similar to the one below.